SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/processing/magnitudes/descriptions/global_mlv.rst

 Station Magnitude
 -----------------

-The individual station MLv is calculated using the following formula:
+The individual station MLv is calculated up to the epicentral distance maxDistanceKm using the following formula:

 .. math::